syncfusion-content/fileformat-docs/File-Formats/DocIO/Windows-Phone.md

 Dim document As New WordDocument()

-'Loads or opens an existing word document through open method of WordDocument class
+'Loads or opens an existing word document through Open method of WordDocument class

 Await document.OpenAsync(docStream, FormatType.Docx)